Microsoft PowerPoint 2013 Version Overview

 - You can now drag and drop media files from folders directly into a presentation.

 - In 2013, you can also export PowerPoint presentations to MP4 video instead of just Windows media video (wmv).

 Match Colours using the Eye Dropper Tool

 You can now match colours with the Eye Dropper tool.
 This tool allows you to pick up a color from another object and paste it to a different object.

 Contact us to discuss any of our custom options.

-Check out our articles for more PowerPoint tips, tricks and shortcuts.
+Check out our blog for more PowerPoint tips, tricks and shortcuts.